AmitRoy7781/AmitRoy7781/README.md

 👨‍🎓 I am a PhD student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall 2022 to Present.

-🧐 My research focus includes LLM reasoning over graphs and how scaling impacts the reasoning.
+🧐 My research focus includes understanding and improving the reasoning capabilities of LLMs.

 💻 I worked as an Applied Scientist Intern at Amazon Fintech during the summer of 2025.